antimof/UxPlay/README.txt

     To build a RPM package, install rpmdevtools, create a rpmbuild tree with "`rpmdev-setuptree`", and copy uxplay.spec into
     `~/rpmbuild/SPECS`.
 In that directory, run
-    "`rpmdev-spectool -g uxplay.spec`" to download the corresponding source file `uxplay-*.tar.gz`, which should then be moved into `~/rpmbuild/SOURCES`; then run "`rpmbuild -ba uxplay.spec`" (you will need to install any required dependencies this reports).
-This should create an installable uxplay RPM package in a subdirectory of `~/rpmbuild/RPMS`. (**uxplay.spec** is tested on Fedora 38, Rocky Linux 9.2, OpenSUSE Leap 15.5, and Mageia 9; it can be easily modified to include dependency lists for other RPM-based distributions.)
+    "`spectool -g uxplay.spec`" (spectool may also be called "rpmdev-spectool") to download the corresponding source file `uxplay-*.tar.gz`, which should then be moved into `~/rpmbuild/SOURCES`; then run "`rpmbuild -ba uxplay.spec`" (you will need to install any required dependencies this reports).
+This should create an installable uxplay RPM package in a subdirectory of `~/rpmbuild/RPMS`. (**uxplay.spec** is tested on Fedora 38, Rocky Linux 9.2, OpenSUSE Leap 15.5, Mageia 9, OpenMandriva, pclinuxos; it can be easily modified to include dependency lists for other RPM-based distributions.)

 -   On Linux and \*BSD the mDNS/DNS-SD (Bonjour/ZeroConf) local network services needed by UxPlay are usually provided by Avahi: **if there